-During the academic year there are many activities in which students and faculty members are encouraged to participate.
+During the academic year there are many activities in which students are encouraged to participate.
 Many of these are planned by students with their faculty sponsors or advisors.
 Notices of all activities are posted on the Activity Calendar at least one week in advance of the event.